alleyinteractive/alley-scripts/packages/build-tool/README.md

 * `--webpack-entries-dir` `<string>` - The directory where wp-scripts will detect entry point directories that are not blocks.
 These entries can be slotfills or webpack entry points (Default: `entries`)
 * `--webpack-blocks-only` - This option will disable the entries directory and only compile blocks set in the `blocks` directory.
 This is useful for projects that do not use slotfills or separate entry points.

+### Fast refresh in the block editor
+By running the `alley-build start --hot` command this enables “Fast Refresh” in the block editor!

+See the [start command](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#start) documentation for more information.

+_For fast refresh to work it requires that WordPress has the [`SCRIPT_DEBUG`](https://wordpress.org/documentation/article/debugging-in-wordpress/#script_debug) flag enabled and the [Gutenberg](https://wordpress.org/plugins/gutenberg/) plugin installed._

 ### Extending the config

-Extending the Alley Build Tool webpack configuration is possible by providing a custom `webpack.config.js` file in the root of your project.
+Extending the Alley Build Tool webpack configuration is possible by providing a `webpack.config.js` file in the root directory of your project.
 The Alley Build Tool will look for this file and use it to extend the default configuration.

 Example:
 ```js